top of page

 In the Wisconsin Senate...

-SB1024 imposes stricter regulations, requiring a 500-foot distance from shore and 20-foot water depth.
+SB1024 imposes much stricter restrictions, requiring a 500-foot distance from shore and 20-foot water depth.
 The bill creates civil immunity for local municipalities that enact restrictions that exceed the state law.
-Both bills will be reviewed by the Senate Committee on Transportation and Local Government to determine if either will move on to the full Senate.
+Both bills will be reviewed by the Senate Committee on Transportation and Local Government to determine if either will move on to the full Senate. '

-Why might a final bill need civil immunity protections?
+What would be the advantage of including civil immunity protections?
 Lawsuits are already threatening municipalities over wake-enhanced boating bans.
-The Town of Scott has been sued by two out-of-state boat owners for $139,000 in damages (about 7% of their annual budget) not including an unknown burden of legal expenses.
-Land o' Lakes has received an "intent to file notice" of a possible lawsuit by two boat owners, as reported in this week’s Vilas County News-Review.
+For example, the Town of Scott in Burnett County has been sued by out-of-state boat owners (Texas and Florida) who have property on Birch Island Lake, a 768 acre seepage lake that has a maximum depth of about 13 feet.
+The plantiffs seek to overturn the ban and claim damages of $190,000 in the depreciation of their boats.
+This represents about 26% of the town's $718,000 annual revenue, not to mention the unknown burden of legal expenses to defend against the lawsuit and any appeals.
+Closer to home, Land o' Lakes has received an "intent to file notice" of a possible lawsuit by two boat owners, as reported in this week’s Vilas County News-Review.

-The Wisconsin DNR notes all power boats impact lake habitats, but wake boats have a greater and deeper effect.
-Steven Little, DNR Deputy Secretary, notes that "rules must be enforceable to be effective," indicating that the DNR believes the solution is legislative and not regulatory.
+Michelle Nault, the Lakes & Rivers Section Manager at the Wisconsin DNR, recently noted that all power boats impact lake habitats, but wake boats have a greater and deeper effect.
+Steven Little, DNR Deputy Secretary, notes that "rules must be enforceable to be effective," indicating that the DNR needs egislative guidance to create meaningful and enforceable regulations.

 Comments